 Parents or guardians may be held financially liable and may be prosecuted if their child willfully damages school property or fails to return school property loaned to the child.
 The school may further withhold the grades, diploma, and transcript of the pupil until restitution is paid.
 EC 48904.

 PUBLIC DISPLAY OF AFFECTION (P.D.A)

-Students must not engage in public displays of affection, including kissing, sitting on laps, and inappropriate touching.
-Disciplinary action may be taken.
+Students must not engage in public displays of affection, including kissing, sitting on laps, and/or inappropriate touching.
+Violation of this policy may result in disciplinary action.

 SAFE PLACE TO LEARN ACT